GuptaSiddhant/azure-feature-flags/README.md

 import { validateFeatureFlagWithVariants } from "azure-feature-flags/validate";

 // featureFlag with variants.
-It will throw if the flag is of other type (filters) const variant = validateFeatureFlagWithVariants(featureFlag, {
+It will throw if the flag is of other type (filters) const variant = await validateFeatureFlagWithVariants(featureFlag, {
   groups: [],
   users: [],
 });